 I had taken a look at several competitive alternatives, but choose Defold because it is a turnkey solution which includes a Visual Editor, Lua Code Editor, Scene Editor, Version Control, Particle Editor and Tile Editor, enabling deployment across six target platforms (iOS, Android, HTML5, Mac OS X, Windows and Linux).
-Defold is currently in the beta stage – having released Version 2 of their editor.
+Defold has recently released Version 2 of their editor.

 Defold is a turn-key solution, providing everything you need to build a game.